 The Company's acquisitions generally consist of land, land improvements, buildings, building improvements, furniture, fixtures and equipment ("FF&E"), and inventory.
-The Company may also acquire intangibles related to in-place leases, management agreements and franchise agreements when properties are acquired.
+The Company may also acquire intangible assets or liabilities related to in-place leases, management agreements and franchise agreements.
 The Company allocates the purchase price among the assets acquired and liabilities assumed based on their respective fair values.
+We determine the fair values by using market data and independent appraisals available to us and making numerous estimates and assumptions.
 Transaction costs are expensed for acquisitions that are considered business combinations and capitalized for asset acquisitions.

-The Company's investments in hotels and other properties are carried at cost and are depreciated using the straight-line method over estimated useful lives of 15 years for land improvements, 15 years for building improvements, 40 years for buildings and three to five years for FF&E. Intangibles arising from acquisitions are amortized using the straight-line method over the non-cancelable portion of the term of the agreement.
+The Company's investments in hotels and other properties are carried at cost and are depreciated using the straight-line method over estimated useful lives of 15 years for land improvements, 15 years for building improvements, 40 years for buildings and three to five years for FF&E. Intangible assets or liabilities arising from the acquisitions are amortized using the straight-line method over the non-cancelable portion of the term of the agreement.
 Maintenance and repairs are expensed and major renewals or improvements are capitalized.
 Interest used to finance real estate under development is capitalized as an additional cost of development.
 Upon the sale or disposition of a property, the asset and related accumulated depreciation are removed from the accounts and the related gain or loss is included in gain or loss on disposal of hotel properties.
-Gain or loss from dispositions representing a strategic shift that had or will have a major effect on operations and final results will be presented as discontinued operations.
+Gains or losses from dispositions that represent a strategic shift that has or will have a major effect on operations and financial results will be presented as discontinued operations.